It’s a hot summer, and life’s going okay for Jackson and his family on the Mish.

 About The Author

-Gary Lonesborough is a Yuin man who grew up on the Far South Coast of NSW in Bega, as part of an extensive and proud Aboriginal family.
+Gary Lonesborough is a Yuin writer, who grew up on the Far South Coast of NSW as part of a large and proud Aboriginal family.

-Gary has experience working in Aboriginal health, the disability sector, the Youth Justice System, and the film industry.
+Gary has experience working in Aboriginal health, the disability sector (including experience working in the youth justice system) and the film industry, including working on the feature film adaptation of Jasper Jones.